Challenge level: 2 out of 5

 Our flagship Women V Cancer challenge takes you past many of London’s iconic landmarks, including Westminster Abbey, Trafalgar Square, Buckingham Palace and many more - and they look even more beautiful at night with bright and colourful lights.

-Over the last five years, thousands of women have cycled through London at night and raised almost £6 million.
+Over the last five years, thousands of women have cycled through London at night and raised over £6 million.
 Join this amazing team of women and help raise funds and awareness for the three invaluable charities, Breast Cancer Care, Ovarian Cancer Action and Jo’s Cervical Cancer Trust.

-Get your Ride the Night London 2019 sponsorship form
+Get your Ride the Night sponsorship form

 Download your Ride the Night sponsorship form here.